ChrisCummins/pip-db/Documentation/log/log.md

 (http://en.wikipedia.org/wiki/IBM_Rational_Unified_Process) and consider using it.
 If not, suggest an improved alternative and justify.
 * Choice of language is personal preference.
-Ian has experience with PHP making it a solid choice – but a justified alternative is acceptable.
+Ian has experience with PHP making it a solid choice - but a justified alternative is acceptable.
 * I should meet with Dr. Darren Flower (Aston lecturer, effectively product owner for this project) ASAP to discuss the project, and he can give me the data and help answer questions about it.
-* I can use github.com to host code, but shouldn’t upload the bio data itself.
+* I can use github.com to host code, but shouldn't upload the bio data itself.
 * First term work is for a lot more than just planning stage.
 I should be using it to begin work properly and use it to brush up on MySQL/PHP skills as required.